 The results of over-exfoliation include excessive dryness, irritation, redness, bumps, and sensitivity.
 So you’re better off with exfoliating twice to thrice a week and that includes both physical as well as chemical exfoliation.

 13. Rubbing the Products Harshly Into the Skin

 I see people going way too rough on their skin by rubbing it while cleansing or even applying moisturiser thinking they’re some self-certified masseuse.
 This damages your skin!
-The best way to go about it is to maintain negligible pressure while using the products and focus on spreading instead of “massaging” them in.
+The best way to go about it is to maintain negligible pressure while using the products and focus of spreading instead of “rigorously massaging” them in.